With the revolution of Televisions, the screens have become flat. The initial screens were of Cathode Ray Tube TV which was heavy and bulky.

 Contrast ratio | 5,000,000:1 | 4000:1 |

-Disadvantages | Susceptible to screen burn-in image retention, bistable color nature, Initial models had phosphorus which lost luminosity, and does not operate well at higher altitudes | The lifetime is comparatively lower, the black produced on the screen is not very deep, viewing angle is moderately wide, inferior uniformity and is expensive |
+Disadvantages | The lifetime is comparatively lower, the black produced on the screen is not very deep, the viewing angle is moderately wide, inferior uniformity and is expensive | The lifetime is comparatively lower, the black produced on the screen is not very deep, the viewing angle is moderately wide, inferior uniform, and expensive.. |

 What is Plasma Screen?

-Plasma screens provide a wide color gamut and are a brighter display source.
+Plasma screens provide a wide colour gamut and are a brighter display source.
 The screens can be manufactured in various large sizes, up to 150 inches.
 The plasma screen is locally lit and does not have any backlight.

 It has comparatively low luminance in black levels.

-A typical plasma screen is about 6 cm and the total thickness is around 10 cm.
+A typical plasma screen is about 6 cm, and the total thickness is around 10 cm.
 The constituent of the plasma screen is glass which also produces glare from surrounding light sources.

 The power consumption of the screen depends on the picture content.
 A brighter picture requires more power than darker pictures.

-A typical plasma screen has a lifetime of about 11 years or 100,000 hours.
+A typical plasma screen lasts about 11 years or 100,000 hours.

 The polishing process by clouding does not affect the plasma screen.
 It also provides superior uniformity.
 The screen has a faster response time and higher refresh rate.
 This leads to less visible motion blur.